global-container-format/gcf-spec/README.md

 The header is immediately followed by `Resource Count` resource descriptors, then `Resource Count` resources.
 GCF files follow the little-endian convention.

-Any padding and reserved bytes must be set to `0`.
+Any padding, reserved bytes must be set to `0`.
+Any flag bits intended for application-specific usage that are not used by the application must be set to 0.

 ![Container](images/container.svg)